wpmetabox/docsv2/docs/extensions/mb-blocks.md

 import LiteYouTubeEmbed from 'react-lite-youtube-embed';
 import 'react-lite-youtube-embed/dist/LiteYouTubeEmbed.css';

 With the help of MB Blocks, WordPress developers are now able to create Gutenberg blocks using PHP only.
 There is no JavaScript configuration and build process.
+The plugin is also compatible with Full-Site Editing, so your blocks can be used to create templates in the FSE.

 Here is a screenshot of a custom Gutenberg block (hero area) that's created using MB Blocks: